wdi-sg/js-control-flow/readme.md

 ---

 ### filterLongWords.js
 Write a program that will take an array of words.
-Using a variable called `maxLength`, push words that are less than the `maxLength` into a new array, and `console.log` the value of `maxLength`.
+(Create an array for yourself to test with- it should have short and long words.)
+Use a variable called `maxLength` set to a number of your choosing.
+Push words that are less than the `maxLength` into a new array. `console.log` the value of the number `maxLength`.

 **Requirements**
 * Your array of words should be stored in a variable, which can be named whatever you like